Workplace Safety and the Flu – How To Protect Workers

 Encourage Workers to Get Vaccinated for the Flu

 Encourage workers to get the seasonal flu vaccine when it is available.
 Consider hosting a flu vaccination clinic in your workplace.
-Vaccination is the most effective means of preventing flu.
+Vaccination is the most effective means of preventing flu and protecting workers from seasonal flu.
 Vaccines take time to become effective, so early vaccination is important.
 Don’t wait until people are sick to hold a vaccination clinic.

 Encourage Sick Workers to Stay Home